min2ha/ukwa-site/content/target/61861/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May to meet Donald Tusk ahead of Brexit 'end state' speech

 Amid tensions over the EU's draft withdrawal treaty, Theresa May was to meet with EU Council President Donald Tusk before a key speech on Brexit on March 2nd 2018.